Mapp & Lucia (2014 TV series): Production

 Mapp and Lucia was commissioned by Charlotte Moore and Ben Stephenson for BBC One.
 Filming took place in and around Rye during the summer of 2014 as well as Kent and East Sussex Railway Station in Tenterden.

 The "guru" storyline in episode 2 is taken from E.F.
 Benson's first Lucia novel, Queen Lucia (1920), with Daisy Quantock being the guru's original sponsor.
 Transported to Tilling in this series, Diva Plaistow plays the Daisy role in the storyline.

+Reception

+Mapp and Lucia received positive reviews from critics.
+Writing for The Guardian, Julia Raeside said the series left her "champing at the bit for more".
+In a review in The Guardian, by Euan Ferguson, he described it as the "most deliciously moreish television made [in 2014]".
+Nina Stibbe of The Guardian said it was "marvellous" and that the characters were "as funny and charming as they should be".

+Ellen E. Jones of The Independent said "no doubt this series will have new readers seeking out Benson's books, and a second BBC series wouldn't go amiss either".
+In a second review written for The Independent, Neela Debnath wrote that the actors "try their hardest", but the script "doesn't serve them well".
+She also compliemented the cinematography.
+Writing on the series finale, Debnath said it was "a marked improvement on the much duller first episode".

+Writing for Stuff, Trevor Agnew said that "there's a lot of fun to be had" with the series, and complimented its costume design and acting.